Medically reviewed on September 5, 2018

 - Very bad and sometimes deadly allergic reactions have rarely happened.
 Talk with your doctor.

-- Blood clots have happened with Conray (iothalamate meglumine) when used with some heart procedures.
+- Health problems like blood clots have happened with Conray (iothalamate meglumine) when used with some procedures.
 Sometimes, blood clots may cause heart attack and stroke, which may be deadly.
-Talk with the doctor.
+If you have questions, talk with the doctor.